-When I arrived at the Red Tree House ($90/night – discount for cash payment), I was given an upgrade from a garden room to an upstairs suite, which was quite nice.
+When I arrived at the Red Tree House ($90/night – discount for cash payment), I was given an upgrade from a garden room to an upstairs suite, which was super nice.
 As we entered the courtyard, I knew already I was going to love this place!

 My room was lovely, with a sitting area, dining and small kitchen in addition to the bedroom.
 I could just move right into this room!